MyoRobotics/MyoRobotics-Documentation/docs/controllers/FirmwareInterface.rst

 It spins an additional thread in the background, that will exchange data (thereby reading the state of the motors) with the flexraybus at the update rate specified in the yaml file.

-.. todo:: Update this following the found, hardcoded update rate of 100 Hz

 The interface offers 3 control modes as enumerated with 'ControlMode':